Carlos95mech/Carlos95mech/README.md

-- 👋 Hi, I’m @Carlos95mech
+- 😺 Hi, I’m Carlos F. a mechatronics engineer who enjoys learning and helping others grow.
-- 👀 I’m interested in developing embebed systems, mobile apps, data science and AI
+- 🤖 I’m interested in developing embedded systems, mobile apps, data science, and AI.
-- 🌱 I’m currently learning the basics of coding currently learning Python, C++ and C#
+- 🌱 I’m currently learning the basics of coding (Python, C++ and C), learningalgorithms,s and good coding practices.
-- 💞️ I’m looking to collaborate on some simple codes to improve my skills as a programmer
+- 🔭 I’m looking to collaborate on some simple codes to improve my skills.
-- 📫 How to reach me...
+- ✉️ How to reach me?
+You can write me at cfloresa95@gmail.com, or find me on linked in as Carlos Flores Alvarado.

 <!---
 Carlos95mech/Carlos95mech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.